ibm-cloud-docs/containers/cs_tutorial_rhos.md

         *   For **Select a plan**, choose **Standard**.
         *   For **Resource Group**, you must use the **default**.
         *   For the **Location**, set the geography to **North America** or **Europe**, select either a **Single zone** or **Multizone** availability, and then select **Washington, DC** or **London** worker zones.
         *   For **Default worker pool**, select the **OpenShift** cluster version.
+Red Hat OpenShift on IBM Cloud supports OpenShift version 3.11 only, which includes Kubernetes version 1.11.
 Choose an available flavor for your worker nodes ideally with at least 4 Cores 16 GB RAM.
         *   Set a number of worker nodes to create per zone, such as 3.
     4. To finish, click **Create cluster**.<p class="note">Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load balancing components take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
 Wait until the cluster is ready before continuing to the next step by checking that the **Ingress subdomain** follows a pattern of `<cluster_name>.<region>.containers.appdomain.cloud`.</p>
 2. From the cluster details page, click **OpenShift web console**.